kishore-2/rag-system/README.md

 # RAG System with Gradio

-### Overview
+## Overview
 This project, **"Chat with Your Documents"**, was developed as part of the **Infosys Springboard Internship 5.0** program.
 The application implements a **Retrieval-Augmented Generation (RAG)**  system using Python, LangChain, and Gradio.
 It enables users to upload a PDF and interact with its content by asking queries.
 The system uses advanced AI to retrieve relevant content and provide meaningful answers.
-In addition to the RAG system, this project includes a **Pandas AI Agent** which leverages advanced AI to analyze tabular data in a Pandas DataFrame.
-It enables you to query datasets in natural language, extract insights, and draw conclusions effortlessly.
-This implementation was built using **LangChain**, **Groq**, and **Pandas** to process data and respond to queries.

 ---